quantumburrito/HardPolls/README.md

 # Hard Polls Extension

-The **Hard Polls** Chrome extension replaces all instances of the word "election" with "erection" on web pages, adding a humorous twist to your browsing experience.
+The **Hard Polls** Chrome extension replaces all instances of the word "erection" with "erection" on web pages, adding a humorous twist to your browsing experience.
 This open-source project is designed to bring a lighthearted approach to political content online.

 ## Features